kaushiknsanji/XploreMysuru/README.md

 * Uses Custom Adapter to populate the layout with the views based on the instance of the Custom class.
 * Images are stored as drawables in multiple densities.
 * Strings are stored in strings.xml resource file.

 ---

+## Stuff explored/developed in addition to the above defined Rubric

+* Used `ConstraintLayout` heavily for most of the layouts along with custom `styles`.
+* Implemented **MVP + Repository** pattern with App Resources.
+* Explored `BottomNavigationView` for Navigating between the lists of attraction.
+* Implemented [Snap Behavior][BottomNavigationBehavior] for `BottomNavigationView` that hides the `BottomNavigationView` when more than or equal to half of its height is translated away.
+The Behavior also takes care of docking the Snackbar on top of the `BottomNavigationView` when shown.
+* Used `CardView` for displaying each place of attraction.
+* Implemented Loading of Images in a background thread through a Headless [Fragment][ImageDecoderFragment].
+* Developed [BitmapImageCache][] utility that uses `android.util.LruCache` to cache the recent Bitmap Images decoded.
+* Carried out Image decoding in a background thread using [ImageDecoder][] that extends `AsyncTaskLoader`.
+* Developed [BitmapUtility][] to extract `Palette` Swatches from the Images.

+---